 Architects, as artists and designers, wake up every morning as startuppers.
-Hundreds of concepts and thousands of ideas should be placed into ongoing projects or be as DNA for next ones.
-Architects, artists and designers ‘think universe’ when rookie startuppers ‘think application’.
-Architects, artists and designers (later architects) either create systems, cities or viable organisms, and the rookies think about clicking or pushing a button once or twice.
+Hundreds of concepts and thousands of ideas should be placed into ongoing projects or be as DNA for the next ones.
+Architects, artists, and designers ‘think universe’ when rookie startuppers ‘think application’.
+Architects, artists, and designers (later architects) either create systems, cities, or viable organisms, and the rookies think about clicking or pushing a button once or twice.
 And getting something on the display.
-But, you live, breath and touch architecture.
-Architecture is not a smartphone application, it is a human made universe, nature, philosophy and drama in one open source package.
+But, you live, breathe, and touch architecture.
+Architecture is not a smartphone application, it is a human-made universe, nature, philosophy and drama in one open-source package.

 The history of thinking application comes from the ancient Nokia-Symbian-approach for mobile applications and its heir fully functional Apple’s AppStore of nice and easy one-trick-ponies-to-solve-a-thing-of-nonsense.
-The only thing what connects architects and loser-developers is the failure rate of ideas and concepts realised: 95 % are of waste of life and work.
+The only thing that connects architects and loser-developers is the failure rate of ideas and concepts realized: 95 % are of waste of life and work.

-Because the application developer and the architect are working on totally different granularity, importance and priority with scale 1 vs. 100 (1…100) on real world and life solutions, they need different mechanisms to be selected for developing their concepts further.
-Below you find a categories of typical architect’s work from small scale application and building to large societal and urban solution.
+Because the application developer and the architect are working on totally different granularity, importance, and priority with scale 1 vs. 100 (1…100) on real-world and life solutions, they need different mechanisms to be selected for developing their concepts further.
+Below you find categories of typical architect’s work from small scale application and building to large societal and urban solutions.

 On creating architectural concepts

 Chart Architects innovating and startupping.
-Five examples of architectural innovations which show the differences in meaning, scale and outcome.
+Five examples of architectural innovations which show the differences in meaning, scale, and outcome.
 The first is a smartphone application as 90 % of software innovations are.
-The second is a structural system of architectural engineering, the third developes the idea of Sauna 3.0.
+The second is a structural system of architectural engineering, the third develops the idea of Sauna 3.0.
 Fourth is a disruptive house typology to bypass the pompous annual housing fairs.
-This is in the core of architectural profession.
+This is at the core of the architectural profession.
 The fifth is a large town plan and university campus upgrade.
 Only the first one is funny and fits to present startup culture and its mentoring and funding systems.
 We need a new system.
 Download PDF of the chart.

-Innovation and startups have now reached a level of a movement.
-Architects, designers and artists have been startuppers for centuries just not knowing the two keywords.
-Ledoux created buildings which failed year 1770 but are now possible.
+Innovation and startups have now reached a level of movement.
+Architects, designers, and artists have been startuppers for centuries just not knowing the two keywords.
+Ledoux created buildings that failed the year 1770 but are now possible.
 Normally 95 % of startups fail.

 Architects and students innovate in a different way than e.g. Smartphone application developers.
-An architectural innovation is always systemic, creates something new or solves problems for real life, not for fun.
-The right incubator and homebase for an architect is a studio with 10-20 peers.
+Architectural innovation is always systemic, creates something new, or solves problems for real life, not for fun.
+The right incubator and home base for an architect is a studio with 10-20 peers.

-Architects and architect students need a new form of startup scene, because only small, simple and funny architectural whims fit to present startup conferences and pitching models.
-Architectural competition model is too slow and expensive, and too random and politically loaded, that it does not improve the quality and evolution of architecture in large.
-Also housing fairs, exhibitions, interviews and articles are meant for few persons, so they can’t be recommended as normal procedure to develop architecture.
+Architects and architect students need a new form of the startup scene because only small, simple, and funny architectural whims fit to present startup conferences and pitching models.
+The architectural competition model is too slow and expensive, and too random and politically loaded, that it does not improve the quality and evolution of architecture in large.
+Also, housing fairs, exhibitions, interviews, and articles are meant for a few persons, so they can’t be recommended as a normal procedure to develop architecture.

-Architecture pitching and developing procedure and practices needs a large common and global project led by a university architecture department as a host.
+Architecture pitching and developing procedures and practices need a large common and global project led by a university architecture department as a host.
 A pitching mechanism can be created in two months both on the Internet and as a bi-monthly exhibition and session in different countries.

-The Architecture pitching and developing mechanism needs following partners to be realised in a reasonable way:
+The Architecture pitching and developing mechanism needs following partners to be realized in a reasonable way: